Harbs1999/MS1-Samurai/README.md

 * There were 2 images in the "About The Band" section, all positioned diagonally but it was all to close and it did not translate to mobile.
 So instead I used bootstrap and had 1 image on the left and the about me writing on the right.
 * I tested all links on the page and they all worked.
 * I also tested the form, I tried to submit without typing anything in an input field to ensure all of the required attributes work.
+* The bio at the bottom of the home page was overlapping the footer when in mobile view, I was helped by my mentor with this and used the code "min-height: calc(100vh - 370px);" to fix it.
+* There was trouble with the navigation elements overlapping when going between tablet size and laptop/desktop size.
+I fixed this by changing the col-md to col-lg.
+## Bugs that Need Fixing
+* The link for the homepage on the samurai title is wider than the title itself.
 ## Credits
 ### Content
 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).